Taapeli/isotammi-addons/source/SuperTool/README.md

 Gramps_id is the ID of the person, for example I0345.
 Name is the person's primary name in default format.
 Names is a list of all names assigned to the person.
 Birth and death are the birth and death events of the person.
 Events is a list of all events attached to the person etc. You can experiment with all these by putting the variable names in the "Expressions" field.

+There are also some pre-defined global variables and functions.

 These are described in more detail in the reference section below.

 ## Examples